tin2tin/Subtitle_Editor/README.md

 * Edit subtitles in the list.
 * Search text across strips.
 * Add and remove subtitles from the list.
+* Ripple delete the footage the subtitle line belongs to.
 * Insert line breaks.
 * Copy text styling and font from active strip to all selected strips.